oracle/oracle-db-tools/sqlcl/datamove-schema/readme.md

 A set of scripts to datapump a schema from a local database to an ADW cloud database.

-*Tested on Oracle 18c and Oracle Autonomous Data Warehouse*
+*Tested on Oracle XE 18c and Oracle Autonomous Data Warehouse*

 ## Typical Usage:
 * edit dms-setup.sql to supply required information